focusing on Outdoor Adventure programs and specializing in Long-Distance Hiking documentaries...

 Mark Flagler films and edits ‘The Wardrobe’s’ 20th Birthday Celebration Fashion Show

-In November, Mark Flagler was hired by Adsell productions to film and edit ‘The Wardrobe’s’ 20th Birthday Celebration fashion show in Mullingar, County Westmeath, Ireland.
+In October, Mark Flagler was hired by Adsell productions to film and edit ‘The Wardrobe’s’ 20th Birthday Celebration fashion show in Mullingar, County Westmeath, Ireland.
 The fashion show is recognizing the store “The Wardrobe” for 20 years of success.
 15 close friends of the store owner dressed in the latest fashions and hit the catwalk in front of a packed house.

 Flagler Films is hired to produce movie about the International Appalachian Trail – Newfoundland & Labrador Chapter